mmcdermott/EventStreamGPT/EventStream/EventStreamData/README.md

 TODO(mmd): Rename to `dynamic_measurements_df`.
 TODO(mmd): Make `event_type` a categorical column.
 TODO(mmd): Convert categorical columns to categories during preprocessing to save space and downstream time.

-### Other views
-You can also produce an `events_df_with_metadata` view which looks just like `events_df` but with an additional `metadata` column which has the sub-dataframe corresponding to non-null columns in `joint_metadata_df` for the rows corresponding to the event in question, re-organized as an `ExpandableDfDict` object.
-This may be removed in the future, as it is not very useful and slow to construct.

 ## `EventStreamPytorchDataset`
 This class converts an `EventStreamDataset` object into a pytorch deep-learning friendly dataset class.
 There